catactg/lasc/README.md

 * [Testing][mri_testing]
 * [Results][mri_results]

-The CT datasets have restricted access.
-Fill in [this form][ct_form] and email to catactg@gmail.com.
+The data agreement for CT datasets expired on September 2018.
+Therefore, we can not share these datasets anymore.

 Sample data from an arbitrary modality/institute/case were included in this repository to be able to run the scripts.